Skeptical about website leads?

-Because a website is a logical and convenient way to engage with prospective customers, and to convert them from prospect into buyer.
+Ultimately, a website is a logical and convenient way to engage with prospective customers and to convert them from prospects into buyers.
 In this post, we’re going to break down 4 ways that a small business website can be an essential tool for referral-based business.

 #1: Websites Help Customers Find You

 Let’s say you have a loyal and engaged customer base: the cornerstone for any good referral-based business.
 You ask for referrals and they deliver.
 They talk about you and your company to their friends, and they recommend you highly.

 The question is… where are they sending that referral traffic?